smart-data-models/dataModel.MarineTransport/Vessel/doc/spec.md

         model: https://schema.org/Text
         type: Property
     navigationStatus:
       description: 'Enum: ''0=Under way using engine,1=At anchor,2=Not under command,3=Restricted manoeuverability,4=Constrained by her draught,5=Moored,6=Aground,7=Engaged in Fishing,8=Under way sailing,9=Reserved for future amendment of Navigational Status for HSC,10=Reserved for future amendment of Navigational Status for WIG,11=Reserved for future use,12=Reserved for future use,13=Reserved for future use,14=AIS-SART is active,15=Not defined (default)''.
 Navigation Status.
-AIVDM/AIVDO data format.'
+AIVDM/AIVDO data format'
       enum:
         - 0
         - 1